 Where in New York do you live?

 We live in the Financial District, or Fidi as the New Yorkers call it (they love an acronym), which is in Downtown, Manhattan.
+We are planning on moving in the new year though because our offices have moved since and we’re returning soon.

 For our first month in New York, we lived in the same area, but in temporary accommodation.
 This was ideal, as it gave us the opportunity to experience living there, before fully committing to a lease!